 #deb https://enterprise.proxmox.com/debian/pve buster pve-enterprise deb http://download.proxmox.com/debian buster pve-no-subscription

-Run in shell (on each node):
+Run the following command in CLI (on each node):

 nodeX> apt-get update && apt-get -y dist-upgrade

-Reboot nodes after upgrade.
+Reboot the nodes after the upgrade has completed.

 We must merge all nodes into one cluster.
 Make sure that each node is installed with the final hostname and IP configuration.
 Changing the hostname and IP is not possible after cluster creation.

-Run in shell on the first node:
+Run the following command in CLI on the first node:

 node1> pvecm create splynx-cluster